-Darkest Hour, the self titled album by the band, has been one of the most difficult albums to digest that I have ever listened to.
+Darkest Hour, the self titled album by the band, has been more difficult to digest than any record I have ever listened to.
 The band has gone through a lot of changes over the years, and each shift in sound, small or large, has been relatively easy to just go along with.
-Even the loss of Kris Norris could be moved passed.
+Even the loss of Kris Norris could be accepted.
 In the end Darkest Hour still sounded like Darkest hour.
-Now, on album number eight, with only two original band members remaining and a shiny new record deal with Sumerian Records, the band have decided that it's time to try something new.
+But now, on album number eight, with only two original band members remaining and a shiny new record deal with Sumerian Records, the band has moved in a direction that many fans may not want to follow.

-My first listen told me that I should rip this album to shreds, to rant and rave about the death of the band that I once had so much respect for and about how they sold their souls to Sumerian, becoming just another lackluster band on the roster, not worthy of my time.
-Change is hard to digest, but sometimes it's worth giving a real shot, and thankfully some patience and time gave me a very different view of this release.
+My first listen told me that I should rip this album to shreds, to rant about the death of the band that I once had so much respect for, and about how they sold their souls to Sumerian, becoming just another lackluster band on the roster, not worthy of my time.
+Despite my initial horror, I gave this album a real shot.
+It isn't terrible.
+In fact, it's perfectly decent music.
+It just isn't Darkest Hour.

 The album opens with okay but overall uninteresting Wasteland.
 While not a bad track by any means it fails to show off anything but John Henry's vocal ability.
 The following two tracks are a little less one dimensional but still don't grab your attention in a way you would want or expect this band's music to.
 From that point the album becomes more interesting, not always succeeding in what it attempts but giving a solid try nonetheless.

-The odd thing about this release is that it features some of the best material the individual members have created in a long time, if not ever.
+The odd thing about this release is that it features some of the best material the individual members have created in a long time.
 John Henry has never been as good as he is here.
 His voice packs more punch than it ever has.
 More range, more feeling, more fullness, he sounds absolutely fantastic here for the most part.
 This is the first album that he has truly used cleans for, not the half spoken half growled cleans of the past, but true full blown singing.
-Mike and Mike do a fantastic job on the guitar work.
-These are without a doubt the best riffs leads and solos that the two have created together, not quite reaching the greatness of the Norris era but hitting a high point nonetheless.
+Mike and Mike do a good job on the guitar work.
+These are solid riffs, but they lack the the soul that makes most of this band's music so appealing.
 Travis Orbin, taking over for Ryan Parrish, is superb on the drums.
 Fills aplenty and some seriously aggressive and expressive playing give listeners the best drum performance that the band has had in years.
 There isn't a whole lot to say about the new bass player, Aaron Deal.
 You hear some bass here and there but you know how it goes, it's hard to pick out enough to really spend any time talking about it.

-Fans of the band, and the genre in general, should give the album an open minded listen.
-If you can get past the flaws there is some really cool stuff in here that deserves to be heard.
-It's not as simple as a band "selling out."
-There's more to this release than I was originally willing to acknowledge.
+Fans of the band, and the genre in general, should attempt to give the album an open minded listen.
+If you can get past the flaws there solid material in here that deserves to be heard.
 It may be more watered down and generic than anything else they have ever done, but all isn't lost just yet.
 Darkest Hour is still in there.